LIGO Weekly Report for the week of 12 June - 16 June 2017

 LIGO Laboratory Administration

 - Reviewed purchases for proper expenditure type designation and completed equipment screenings

 - Processed equipment receiving, inspection, identification-tagging, movement, storage and disposition requests

-- Managed all logistics activities on campus
+- Managed logistics activities across the laboratory

 General Business Services

 - Processed expense reports.